Geologists divide bedrock into three classes.

 1. Igneous Rocks

-All of these variables complicate identification so that a background in mineralogy and petrology is necessary to identify each properly.
+These variables complicate identification.
+A background in mineralogy and petrology is necessary to identify each properly.
 The igneous rocks that outcrop in Texas are generally described as intrusive (such as granite) or extrusive (such as basalt):

 2. Metamorphic Rocks